ghuysmans/logoturtle/README.md

 Issuing the following command

 ```
-make logoweb.js
+make logo.js
 ```

-will build a Javascript library containing the interpreter.
+will build a Javascript library containing the interpreter and install it in an ocamlfind `share` directory.
 The file `index.html` shows how this library may be used from Javascript via the `interpetLOGO` command.